Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 #### 2. Recovery Point Objective (RPO)
 RPO refers to the maximum acceptable amount of data loss measured in time.
 Assessing how much data loss your business can tolerate in the event of a disruption is vital.

-### Geo-Redundant Backup and Restore
-Geo-redundant backups enable you to restore your server in a different region during a disaster, providing high durability for backup objects.
-This cost-effective solution requires configuration at server creation and asynchronously copies backup data and transaction logs to a paired region.

 ### Read Replicas
 Read replicas enhance performance and availability by creating copies of the primary server either in the same region or across different Azure regions.
 In-region replicas can improve read performance, while cross-region replicas protect against regional failures using PostgreSQL's physical replication technology.